ElektraInitiative/libelektra/doc/dev/symbol-versioning.md

 ## Removing a symbol

 If a symbol becomes deprecated, it should NOT be removed from the `symbols.map` file.
 This would break backwards compatibility.
+Instead we remove the default implementation and only leave versions implemented via `ELEKTRA_SYMVER` and `ELEKTRA_SYMVER_DECLARE`.
+The existing default version must be converted into a versioned symbol for the last supported version.